New York's 68th State Assembly district

 New York's 68th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Edward Gibbs following a special election in January 2022 to replace former Assembly member Robert J. Rodriguez upon his appointment as New York Secretary of State.

 Geography

 District 68 is located in northeastern Manhattan, comprising the neighborhood of East Harlem, as well as a small portion of Central Harlem and the Upper East Side.
 This district also contains Randalls and Wards Islands.

+The district (partially) overlaps with New York's 12th and 13th congressional districts, as well as the 28th, 29th and 30th districts of the New York State Senate, and the 5th, 6th, 8th and 9th districts of the New York City Council.